top of page

 The Highly Sensitive Person

-Dr. Elaine Aron describes the term Highly Sensitive Person, and the research behind it.
-The book helps identify the trait and how you can better understand yourself and your trait to create a fuller, richer life.
+Dr. Elaine Aron introduces the concept of the Highly Sensitive Person, and the research behind it.
+This book helps readers identify this trait and better understand themselves, offering tools to create a fuller, richer life.
 It's been an eye opening book for many of my clients.

 (Also by the same author: The Highly Sensitive Child, and The Highly Sensitive Peron in Love).